PrincetonUniversity/historic_state_legislative_election_results/README.md

 multi-member districts, and several elections Massachusetts and Maine in the 1970s are excluded because they preceded a large change in the legislature size.
 Excluded elections can be found in elections_to_exclude.csv in the input_data folder.

-#### Data corrections
+#### Data modifications
-In several states in the 2011-2012 dataset extension, some candidates were marked as running under both parties, where they in fact ran only on one party's platform.
-These errors are corrected in SLERs2011_2012_corrections.csv in the input_data folder.
+In several states in the 2011-2012 dataset extension, some candidates ran as candidates for both parties but operated and identified as members of one party.
+These candidates are re-coded with the appropriate party ID in SLERs2011_2012_recoding.csv in the input_data folder.

 #### First election using Single Member Districts, State By State
 ##### States that eliminated Multimember districts before 1960